-Prize: £5,000 for grand prize winner, camera equipment for portfolio prize winner (a £3,500 retail value), and a pair of Swarovski CL Companion 8×30 binoculars for category winners.
-All winners receive a portfolio review from Director of Photography at Alamy.
+Prize: £5,000 for the grand prize winner, camera equipment for the portfolio prize winner (a £3,500 retail value), and a pair of Swarovski CL Companion 8×30 binoculars for category winners.
+All winners receive a portfolio review from the Director of Photography at Alamy.

 Created to focus on the glory of British wildlife, photographers of all nationalities are encouraged to enter the contest, but their images must be taken in the United Kingdom.
 The 15 separate categories also include a prize for wildlife in HD video, and two separate prizes are awarded to young photographers.
 The top entries are included in a traveling exhibition across Britain, as well as a coffee table book.

 When to enter: Annually from November to April of the next year

 Entry fee: From £10; Youth competition (up to 6 images) is FREE

 If you like to see the humor in the natural world, this photography contest is for you.
 Founded by the wildlife charity, Born Free Foundation, the awards are a light-hearted way to bring attention to conservation issues.
 In addition to four categories for adults and a youth competition, videographers are encouraged to enter their funniest video clips.
 But note, photographs of domestic, captive or enclosed wildlife of any description are not allowed.

-When to enter: Entries accepted through the end of September
+When to enter: Entries accepted through August 23, 2023

 Entry fee: FREE

 The Kennel Club, the UK’s largest organization focusing on the welfare of dogs, runs this annual, international contest.
 Photographers can enter in 10 categories, including Dog Portrait, Dogs at Play, Assistance Dogs, and Rescue Dogs.
 There are also two youth categories for young photographers.

 When to enter: Annually from February to April

 Entry fee: FREE

-Prize: Overall winner receives a SmugMug business account and mentorship day with acclaimed dog photographer.
+Prize: Overall winner receives a SmugMug business account and mentorship day with an acclaimed dog photographer.
 All winners will have their work displayed at the Kennel Club Art Gallery in London, as well as a prize package.

-When to enter: Entries accepted April to June.
+When to enter: Entries are accepted from April to June.

 Entry fee: FREE